YoinkBird/cyclesafe/report/outline.md

 make the other correspond to the 'historical crash data' -->
 <!--  TODO: uncomment once this is clear. right now it contradicts the abstract, since it was the original pitch, and needs to catch up to new reality
-< !- - abstract: purpose - ->
-## Interpret What Makes Roads Safe
-focus on "external" data features, e.g. weather, bike lane, speed limit possible break down by intersection and frequency of accidents
-< !- - abstract: purpose - ->
-## Design Tool To Help Find Safe Routes
-e.g. assign safety score to routes provided by other tools

-< !- - abstract: purpose - not included right now- ->
-## Interpret How Cyclists Can Ride Defensively
-**stretch goal** - complicates the project by requiring data source update. adds no technical benefit, i.e. could be done at any time focus on "personal" data features, e.g. wearing helmet, avoiding busy roads classification into "avoidable" and "avoidable" crashes e.g. left-turn crash seen as "avoidable" because cyclist can look for vehicles, but crash from rear seen as "unavoidable"  because cyclist has no visibility of vehicles

 **/PROPOSAL DRAFT**
 -->